 But if the point of the Bitcoin experiment, concept, lifestyle or movement was to do away or get away from trusted third parties, as described above, the very opposite has occurred.

 What can be learned from this?
 What were the reasons for institutions and intermediation in the first place?
 What can be taken away from the recent multi-million dollar educational lesson?

-We have collectively learned that a distributed ledger, what in Bitcoin is called a blockchain, is capable of clearing and settling on-chain assets in a cryptographically verifiable manner, in near-real time all with 100% uptime because its servers – what are called validators – are located around the world.
+We have collectively learned that a distributed ledger, what in Bitcoin is called a blockchain, is capable of clearing on-chain assets in a cryptographically verifiable manner, in near-real time all with 100% uptime because its servers – what are called validators – are located around the world.
 As we speak just under sixty four hundred of these servers exist, storing and replicating the data so that availability to any one of them is, in theory, irrelevant.13

 Resiliency, accountability and transparency, what’s not to like?
 Why wouldn’t financial institutions want to jump on Bitcoin then, why focus on other distributed ledger systems?